CULTURE

 Add lunch and sake: Want to add something extra to your brewery tour?
 You could also enjoy lunch alongside your walking tour or even sip on sake that’s been specially paired with your local lunch.

-Join a sake and soy sauce brewery tour in Kinomoto!
+3. Explore a soy sauce brewery in Hamamatsu

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.